 - 6.1 Tree information: Details of each individual tree assessed, including the observations taken during the site inspection, can be found in the tree inspection schedule in appendix 2, where the indicative tree protection zone (TPZ) and Structural Root Zone (SRZ) has been calculated for each of the subject trees.
 The TPZ and SRZ should be measured in radius from the centre of the trunk.
 Each of the subject trees have been awarded a retention value based on the observations using the Tree AZ method.
 Tree AZ is used to identify higher value trees worthy of being a constraint to development and lower value trees that should generally not be a constraint to the development.
 The Tree AZ categories sheet (Barrell Tree Consultancy) has been included in appendix 3 to assist with understanding the retention values.
-The retention value that has been allocated to the subject trees in this report is not definitive and should only be used as a guideline. - 6.2 Site plans: The following plans have been prepared. - Appendix 1 Existing Site Plan - Appendix 1A Proposed Site Plan and Tree Protection Plan

-Tree location, Trunk, Canopy spread, TPZ and SRZ information has been overlaid across both plans.

-6.3 Tree protection zone (TPZ): The TPZ is the principle means of protecting trees on development sites and is an area required to maintain the viability of trees during development.
+The retention value that has been allocated to the subject trees in this report is not definitive and should only be used as a guideline. - 6.2 Site Plans: In appendix 1 site plans have been prepared, where the tree information including canopy spread, TPZ and SRZ have been overlaid onto the site plans. - 6.3 Tree protection zone (TPZ): The TPZ is the principle means of protecting trees on development sites and is an area required to maintain the viability of trees during development.
 It is commonly observed that tree roots will extend significantly further than the indicative TPZ, however the TPZ is an area identified in AS4970-2009 to be the area where root loss or disturbance will generally impact the viability of the tree.
 The TPZ is identified as a restricted area to prevent damage to trees either above or below ground during a development.
 Where trees are intended to be retained proposed developments must provide an adequate TPZ around trees.
 The TPZ is set aside for the tree's root zone, trunk and crown and it is essential for the stability and longevity of the tree.
 The TPZ also incorporates the SRZ (see below for more information about the SRZ).
 The TPZ is calculated by multiplying the DBH by twelve, with the exception of palms, other monocots, cycads and tree ferns, the TPZ of which have been calculated at one metre outside the crown projection.